 Make sure you look at the tables on page 3 and 4 which show the survival rate for each type of cancer in the US and Australia.
 You will notice that the survival rate for some cancers after chemo treatment has a dash (-).
 That means ZERO effectiveness of chemotherapy toward 5 year survival.
-And yet it is still prescribed as a treatment for these cancers today, many years after this study was published.
+And yet it is still prescribed as a treatment for these cancers today, over a decade after this study was published.

-Although not mentioned in their research, chemo does have a better success rate on leukemia and some childhood cancers.
+And although not included in this research, chemo does have a better success rate on leukemia and some childhood cancers.

-As for mine and yours, chemotherapy is 1.8% effective on colon cancer and 5.4% effective on rectal cancer.
+As for mine and yours, chemotherapy is 1.8% effective toward 5-year survival for colon cancer and 5.4% effective for rectal cancer.

-As bad as all this sounds, the reality is even worse.
+As bad as all this sounds, the reality is actually worse.

-Nowhere in the study does it say that the 3,306 patients (2.1%) that made it to the five year mark were actually cancer free.
+Nowhere in the study does it say that the 3,306 patients (2.1%) who made it to the five year mark were actually cancer free.
 The only thing we know is that they were “still alive” at the five year mark.
-It is very safe to assume that some of them still had cancer and/or died of cancer later.
+It is safe to assume that some of them still had cancer and may have died of cancer later.

-I would really like to see a follow up on how many of the 5-year survivors actually lived to the 10 year mark.
+I would love to see a follow up on how many of the 5-year survivors actually lived to the 10 year mark.
 I imagine the results would be even more brutal.
 As far as I know that study hasn’t happened.

-Today as I’m writing this post I know many people, personal friends, and folks I’ve met through the blog, whose bodies have been wrecked by chemotherapy.
+Today as I’m writing this post I know many people, personal friends, and folks I’ve met online, whose bodies have been wrecked by chemotherapy.
 They’ve spent tens of thousands of dollars on these “treatments” and they still have cancer.